Finitistic dimensions over commutative DG-rings

 In contrast with the commutative case, the study of the finitistic projective dimension is a very active area of research in noncommutative algebra, and problems related to the finitistic dimensions of finite dimensional algebras are among the most important open problems in noncommutative algebra.
+In particular, the answer to the second question above is unknown in this setting.
 See the survey \cite{Hu} for details.

-The aim of this paper is to introduce and solve the problem of determining finitistic dimensions in derived commutative algebra.
-More specifically, we work with non-positively graded (in cohomological grading) commutative DG-rings $A$.
-These include the normalizations of simplicial commutative rings, so this setup includes the affine theory of derived algebraic geometry.
-As in the case of rings, we assume that $A$ is noetherian.
-We further assume that the cohomological amplitude of $A$ is finite, for otherwise it is not clear how to define the finitistic dimension.
-It should be noted that, by \cite[Theorem 0.2]{JorAmp} and \cite[Theorem 7.21]{YeDual}, such DG-rings never have finite global dimension, making the finitistic dimension much more important in this setting.

-One obvious major difference from the case of rings is that in the DG setting, we must work with DG-modules which do not generalize modules; instead, they generalize complexes.
-If $A$ is a commutative noetherian ring, and if

-is a cochain complex over $A$ which is concentrated in cohomological degrees $-n \le i \le k$, with $\mrm{H}^{-n}(M) \ne 0$, it follows from the definition that $\projdim_A(M) \ge n$, so that when one considers complexes, one may achieve arbitrarily large projective dimensions.
-To normalize the situation, we thus consider the number